shanewhi/world-energy-data/README.md

 (from https://www.energyinst.org/statistical-review/resources-and-data-downloads)
 2. IEA annual energy balances in JSON format (included in the latest release of this code)
-3. Global Carbon Budget in .xlsx format from https://globalcarbonbudgetdata.org/latest-data.html (included in the latest release of this code).
+3. Global Carbon Budget in .xlsx format from https://globalcarbonbudgetdata.org/latest-data.html (included in the latest release of this code)
+4. NOAA ESRL CO2 data in CSV format from https://gml.noaa.gov/ccgg/trends/gl_data.html